What Is a Heel in Wrestling?

 4. Martin Kirby

 Arrogant and egotistical to the core, (his former tag team with the late Kris Travis was called 'Project Ego.'
 Kirby is a big draw on the independent scene.
-Not because fans love him, but because fans would pay anything for the hopes to see anyone defeat him.
+Not because fans love him, but because fans would pay anything in the hopes to see anyone defeat him.
 And eye rakes?
-Yes, he loves his good old fashioned eye rakes.
+Yes, he loves his good old-fashioned eye rakes.

 3. Charlotte Flair

 Charlotte Flair is not just genetically superior.
 She's also genetically inherited her father's ability to be a big jerk in the ring and on the microphone.
 Thirty years ago, she might even be ranked number one on this list, but in today's world where every fan is a smart-mark, she sometimes finds herself getting babyface pops from the fans who love and admire her heel work, or she gets the 'wrong kind of heat' where fans are just sick of seeing her.
 But that's hardly her fault.
 WWE has made some questionable booking choices with her, and sometimes go away heat can be the best kind of heat to get.